nidve01/bootstrap/README-postInstall.md

 ## Bring your own repo, registry & target

-### Install minikube
+### Install minikube (target)

 <a href="https://kubernetes.io/docs/getting-started-guides/minikube/" target="_new">Minikube</a> is a tool that makes it easy to run Kubernetes locally.
 Minikube runs a single-node Kubernetes cluster inside a VM on your laptop for users looking to try out Kubernetes or develop with it day-to-day.

 Obtain the script install_minikube.sh and minikube_registration_info.sh (TBD)

 Make sure you have Virtual Box installed in your system.
+Run the below command to install Minikube on your system.
 ```
 $ ./install_minikube.sh
 ```

-This will install Minikube on your system.
-To verify that Minikube is installed:
+Run below to verify  minikube is succesfully installed

 ```
   $ minikube status